Psalms For Life

 while the crown on his head will be resplendent.

-During your free moments today, pray this prayer:
+In your free moments today, pray this prayer:

 For David your servant’s sake

-don’t turn away your anointed one unheard.
+don’t turn your anointed one away unheard.

 Why YHWH?